MonkmanMH/WorkInProgress/draft_blog_posts/robins.md

 R's foundational data structures are mathematical and statistical in nature: vectors, matricies, and data frames.
 As well, base R has a plethora of statistical functionality built in--for example, t tests, regression models, and statistical distributions.

-Those foundational elements include sampling >> [Not So Standard Deviations 81](http://nssdeviations.com/81-getting-to-yes-with-data-analysis), starting at 25:00
+Those foundational elements include sampling >> [Not So Standard Deviations 81](http://nssdeviations.com/81-getting-to-yes-with-data-analysis), starting at 25:00 through 30:00

-> Whenever I bring up the topic of sampling, minds are blown...the data science mindset is kind of like looking at the problems from two different angles...
+> Roger Peng: I find that whenever I bring up the topic of sampling, minds are blown...the data science mindset is kind of like looking at the problems from two different angles...the perspective is different.
+The data represents the truth, and we need to do all we can to use all of it.
+If I use all the data then I'm doing Big Data, but if I'm sampling then I'm just a Statistician.

+> Hilary Parker: Data scientists working in tech...are really quick to say "I need to spin up this infrastructure to do _this_"...what big data tool can solve this problem?
+Instead of does the confidence need to be this small?
+And there's a certain joy with building out the infrastructure.

 ### Specialists